hashicorp/terraform-provider-google/website/docs/r/compute_interconnect_attachment.html.markdown

   Default value is `NONE`.
   Possible values are: `NONE`, `IPSEC`.

+* `stack_type` -
+  (Optional)
+  The stack type for this interconnect attachment to identify whether the IPv6 feature is enabled or not.
+If not specified, IPV4_ONLY will be used.
+  This field can be both set at interconnect attachments creation and update interconnect attachment operations.
+  Possible values are: `IPV4_IPV6`, `IPV4_ONLY`.

 * `region` -
   (Optional)
   Region where the regional interconnect attachment resides.